backdrop-contrib/slick/README.txt

 OPTIONSETS:
 --------------------------------------------------------------------------------
-To create your option sets, go to:
+To create your optionsets, go to:
 "admin/config/media/slick"
 These will be available at Manage display field format, and Views UI.

+To store optionsets in code for versioning and performance, use CTools Bulk exporter or Features.
+And revert them via UI to default to avoid database lookup.